9x6/TUoS-MALDI-practical/maldiquant.md

 Here it look like we get a lot of repeating signal just above the 5 SNR line.
 An SNR of 8, or possibly even 10 might prove a better balance between restricting noise and throwing away signal.

-We can then call the peaks with some additional refinements:
+Keeping an SNR of 8, call the peaks with some additional refinements:
 ```r
 peaks <- detectPeaks(spectra_aligned, method="MAD", halfWindowSize=5, SNR=8, refineMz = "descendPeak", signalPercentage=25)
 ```